michael-milette/moodle-filter_filtercodes/README.md

 * {coursesummary ID} : Display the course summary of the course with the specified course ID number.
 * {courseimage} : Display's the course image.
 * {courseparticipantcount} : Displays the number of students enrolled in the current course.
+* {coursecount students} : Displays the number of students enrolled in a course.
 * {courseid} or %7Bcourseid%7D : Display a course's ID.
 * {coursecontextid} or %7Bcoursecontextid%7D : Display a course's context ID.
 * %7Bcoursemoduleid%7D : Display a course's activity module ID - for use in URLs.
 Only for use in course activity modules.